Lzaruss/Python-Keylogger/README.md

 ## Note

-The developer of this software is not responsible for any illegal or unethical use of the software.
+Im not responsible for any illegal or unethical use of the software.
 Feel free to contribuite